-SecZetta provides third-party identity risk solutions that are easy to use, and purpose built to help organizations execute risk-based identity access and lifecycle strategies for non-employee populations.
+SecZetta provides third-party identity lifecycle management solutions that are easy-to-use, and purpose-built to help organizations automate risk-based identity lifecycle management processes for non-employee populations.

 How We Do It

 With our solution, organizations are uniquely able to collect third-party, non-employee data in a collaborative and continuous manner, from both internal and external resources, throughout the lifecycle of the third party.
-This creates an authoritative source for third-party data that organizations can use to improve operational efficiency and accuracy in provisioning access, streamline compliance audits, assess risk, provide identity verification, and deprovision access at termination.Learn More
+This creates an identity authority for third-party individual user data that organizations can use to automate key identity processes and improve operational efficiency and accuracy in onboarding, streamline compliance audits, provide identity verification, and deprovision access in a timely manner.Learn More

-A no-code, purpose built, authoritative source of third-party data.
+A no-code, purpose built, cyber-aware authoritative source of third-party data.

 Internal/External Collaboration Hub

 Easy-to-use portals for collaborative data collection from both internal & external resources.

 A hybrid solution for identity & third-party risk management.

 Confirm people are who they claim to be.

 June 7 - 10, 2022 National Harbor, Maryland